-The Trump Administration announced last week that it has loosened the federal government’s “joint employer” rule for businesses that use outside contractors for a variety of jobs.
-According to a report and analysis in the Los Angeles Times, this will make it more difficult for victims of wage theft at staffing agencies and subcontractors to sue companies where the violations occur.
+The Trump administration announced last week that it has loosened the federal government’s “joint employer” rule for businesses that use outside contractors for various jobs.
+According to a Los Angeles Times report and analysis, the change will make it more difficult for victims of wage theft by staffing agencies and subcontractors to sue the companies where the violations occur.
 The rule also frees franchising companies from the responsibility for working conditions at their franchises.

 California Has Stronger Laws

-This new policy essentially overturns a 2016 Obama administration rule that allowed workers to hold companies accountable for stealing their wages or shortchanging them on their wages.
+This new policy essentially overturned a 2016 Obama administration rule that allowed workers to hold companies accountable for stealing their wages or shortchanging them.
 The Trump administration’s policy has received praise from business organizations, but it is understandable why workers’ rights organizations oppose it.
-But California officials say this new rule will not impact California businesses because the state’s laws offer protections to workers.
-California’s labor laws are not preempted by the federal Fair Labor Standards Act, under which the Trump rule was issued.
+However, California officials say this new rule will not affect California businesses because the state’s laws protect workers.
+The federal Fair Labor Standards Act, which gave rise to the Trump rule, does not preempt California’s labor laws.

-Under California laws, the definition of “an employer” is broad enough to reach any individual or entity that directly or indirectly employers or exercises control over an employee’s wages, hours and working conditions, officials told the Times.
-California has the strongest wage and hour laws.
+Under California laws, the definition of “an employer” is broad enough to reach any individual or entity that directly or indirectly employs or exercises control over an employee’s wages, hours, and working conditions, officials told the Times.
+California has the strongest wage-and-hour laws.
 The state also has a higher minimum wage and a lower overtime threshold than federal law.

 When it comes to franchises, the Trump administration’s joint employer law doesn’t affect California because the state’s jurisdiction over franchises was limited by an October 2019 court decision where 1,400 workers sued McDonald’s alleging that its franchisees denied them overtime, meal and rest breaks.
 In that case, the state’s appellate court ruled that the company was not a joint employer responsible for franchisee violations under California law.